 Barley Snyder has invested in our goal of diversity and inclusion in many ways:

-Our diverse base of attorneys also are part of the strong leadership at the firm, as leaders of five of our practice and industry groups are women, one of whom is a minority.
+Our diverse base of attorneys also are part of the strong leadership at the firm, as leaders of five of our practice and industry groups are women.
 We have also integrated women and minorities into other key leadership roles, and five of our key administrative staff are women.

 Barley Snyder also promotes work/life balance through its Family Leave Policy, which allows both mothers and fathers to take up to six months of leave for the birth or adoption of a child and to work a part-time arrangement in the first year following the birth or adoption of a child.
 In addition, we have facilitated regular part-time arrangements with our attorneys, paralegals and staff who require a more flexible work schedule due to child rearing responsibilities.